Applying for Disability Benefits With Mental Illness

-There are many different categories of mental disorders that may qualify for disability benefits.
-The Social Security Administration maintains a list of the most common mental impairments with criteria for determining when those impairments are to be found disabling.
+Various conditions may qualify for mental disability benefits.
+The Social Security Administration (SSA) maintains a list of the most common mental impairments, with criteria for determining when those impairments are disabling.

-Some of the most common categories of mental impairments include mood disorders such as:
+Some of the most common categories of mental impairments include mood disorders:

 • Major depressive disorder